 Rise Broadband Internet in Texas at a Glance

-Rise Broadband connects homes and businesses across the Hill Country, Gulf Coast, Panhandle plains, and Rio Grande Valley in Texas using fixed wireless and fiber technology.
+Rise Broadband connects homes and businesses across the Hill Country, Gulf Coast, Panhandle plains.
+Rio Grande Valley in Texas using fixed wireless and fiber technology.
 Plans start at $45 per month for 25 Mbps wireless service, with fiber gigabit speeds available in select areas.
 Rise specializes in bridging the broadband gap for communities in Houston, San Antonio, and rural areas of Harris County.

 Rise Broadband Internet Service in Texas

 Rise Broadband's wireless network overcomes the physical barriers of enormous geographic scale with vast ranch land between metros by placing towers at strategic elevations to achieve broad line-of-sight coverage.
-Subscribers near Houston and San Antonio who have direct line-of-sight to a Rise tower can receive download speeds up to 100 Mbps on the fixed wireless network.
+Subscribers near Houston.
+San Antonio who have direct line-of-sight to a Rise tower can receive download speeds up to 100 Mbps on the fixed wireless network.
 In neighborhoods where Rise has deployed fiber, residents enjoy symmetrical gigabit service at $65 per month, making it competitively priced against larger incumbents.
 The company's dual-technology approach means that even as fiber gradually expands in Texas, the wireless network continues to deliver immediate broadband access to underserved populations across Bexar County and beyond.

 Rise Broadband emphasizes no-contract flexibility for most wireless plans, appealing to Texas's explosive population growth and booming suburban development.
 The provider offers a straightforward pricing model without hidden fees or teaser rates that expire after a promotional period.
 Installations are handled by local technicians who understand Texas's terrain and can optimize antenna placement for maximum signal quality.
 Customer support is US-based, with service teams available to assist subscribers in Houston, Fort Worth, and every community in between.